ilavine/html-css-code-refactor/README.md

 >
 > * A repository that only includes starter code

-This Challenge is graded based on the following criteria:
+This Challenge is graded based on the following criteria: git

 ### Technical Acceptance Criteria: 40%